NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

     ``parse_match_file.py`` (:numref:`parse_match_file`).

 \*-L.tif - rectified left input image
-    The left input image of the stereo pair, saved after the pre-processing step.
-This image may be normalized, but should otherwise be identical to the original left input image.
+    Left input image of the stereo pair, after the pre-processing step, which may involve cropping, normalization of pixel values, and alignment.

 \*-R.tif - rectified right input image
-    Right input image of the stereo pair, after the pre-processing step.
-This image may be normalized and possibly translated, scaled, and/or rotated to roughly align it with the left image, but should otherwise be identical to the original right input image.
+    Right input image of the stereo pair, after the pre-processing step, which may involve cropping, normalization of pixel values, and alignment.

 \*-lMask.tif - mask for left rectified image
     This file and \*-rMask.tif contain binary masks for the input